Koudela/eArc-eventTree/README.md

 ### Manipulating the traveling of dispatched events

-Listeners can not change the immutable `PropagationType`, but they can restrict the traveling of events.
+Listeners cannot change the immutable `PropagationType`, but they can restrict the traveling of events.
 This comes handy if you want to implement the chain of responsibility pattern or similar using an event tree.